 "Please," Bilbo said, one hand fiddling anxiously with something in his pocket.
 His ring.
-He was nervous.
-Terrified, even, but not himself.
 He kept casting glances at Fili, and back up at Gandalf.
 "Please do something, Gandalf."

-"Yes," Gandalf said aloud, as if another power was speaking through him, using his voice.
+"Yes," Gandalf said aloud, but it was another power that spoke through him.
 "Yes, Fili.
 I will do what I can."

 Fili sagged with relief.
 Dwalin took his weight, holding him upright.
 "Steady, prince," he said, but he was looking at Gandalf with sudden suspicion.

 Thorin was not so quiet in his doubts.
-"What do you mean to do?" he demanded, standing in front of Gandalf.
+"What do you mean to do?" he demanded, placing himself solidly in front of Gandalf.
 It was nonsense to think that he could bar the wizard from doing as he liked.
 Even strong and unwounded, Thorin was not his match in battle.
 But still he stood in front of the tent, guarding Kili with his body and the sheer stubbornness of his will.
-"You are not yourself, Gandalf."
+"You are not yourself."

 Gandalf ignored him.
-He had been afraid, he remembered.
-Once, a long time ago.
-He had been afraid of death, and of the Enemy, and of faltering in his duty.
+He had been afraid.
+Of death, and of the Enemy, and of faltering in his duty.
 He wondered at his own weakness—to be frightened of his own shadow!
 But now he was strong, and his mind was afire with the knowledge of it.
 It burned away all shadows.
 He had nothing to fear.

 Narya glowed on his finger, scorching like pale fire.
 But he did not feel it.

 He brushed Thorin aside, and stepped into the tent.